LibreShark/sharkdumps/README.md

 ## N64 Game Booster (EU)

-Game Booster is the European version of GB Hunter.
-(Or rather, GB Hunter is the American version of Game Booster!)
+Game Booster is the European version of GB Hunter
+(or rather, GB Hunter is the American version of the Game Booster.)

+Like the GB Hunter, Game Booster supports:

+- Super Game Boy-enhanced games
+    - Special border graphics
+    - Basic color palettes
+- Custom color palettes
+- Four Datel-designed borders that can be selected by the user
+- Preloaded list of GameShark / Action Replay cheats
+- Manual cheat code entry
+- Trainer for finding new cheat codes

+Game Booster ***does not support*** Game Boy Color games, and not all DMG Game Boy games are supported either (e.g., Pokémon Yellow doesn't boot).

-## Game Booster screenshots
+### Game Booster screenshots

 _Captured by @CheatoBaggins_